Suspect sought in Calif. officer’s killing in U.S. illegally, sheriff says

 The suspected gunman sought in the killing of a California police officer is an immigrant living in the country illegally, and the police chief of the small department called the slain officer "an American patriot."

 Newman Police Cpl.
-Ronil Singh, 33, was shot and killed after pulling over a vehicle for suspected driving under the influence minutes before 1 a.m.
+Ronil Singh, 33, was shot and killed after pulling over a vehicle in a driving under the influence investigation minutes before 1 a.m.
 Wednesday.
 Moments later, he called out "shots fired" over his police radio, the sheriff's department said in a statement.
 The officer returned fire in what was described as a gunfight, the sheriff said.

 "I do not want to be here today.
 I would give anything not to," Newman Police Chief Randy Richardson said Thursday at a news conference, where he spoke emotionally about Singh, who immigrated to the U.S. from Fiji and was a husband and the father of a 5-month-old son.